wsaada19/CommunityQuests/README.md

 A short description of the quest used in messages and displays.

-### type (required)
+### objectives (required)

-The quest type, see here for a list of types:

-### goal (required if no questDuration is set)

-The amount you'll need to complete to finish the quest.
-To run a collaborative quest a goal is required even if you have a questDuration set.
+The objectives are the tasks that need to be completed to finish the quest.
+Each quest can have multiple objectives.
+The type of objective is required and the goal is required unless questDuration is set on the entire quest.
+The description is optional but recommended.

+The quest below requires players to place 10 acacia saplings and 10 oak saplings.
+`yaml
+    objectives:
+        - type: blockplace
+          goal: 10
+          materials:
+              - ACACIA_SAPLING
+          description: Acacia Saplings
+        - type: blockplace
+          goal: 10
+          materials:
+              - OAK_SAPLING
+          description: Oak Saplings
+    `

 ### questDuration (required if no goal is set)

 The time that the quest should run for in seconds, so if it is set to 60s the quest will last for one minute.
 You could also do 1m to achieve the same result.
 If both goal and time required are set then the quest will run until the goal is hit or until the duration is hit, whichever comes first.

 ```yaml